 At Fairisle Junior School we encourage active travel.
 If parents/carers have no choice but to drive to school, Sainsbury’s allow us to use their car park to park and stride to school.
 The route is a short and safe 5 minutes through several underpasses requiring no road crossing.

-We have our own bike shed and scooter pod which enables pupils to part their bikes or scooters whilst they are at school.
-Each week a ‘Golden Lock’ is placed on a lucky bike or scooter and the owner gets to choose a prize!
+We have our own bike shed and scooter pod, which enables pupils to park their bikes or scooters whilst they are at school.

 We are proud to have achieved our Modeshift STARS Gold Award which recognises our efforts in supporting cycling, walking and other forms of sustainable travel.